Projective Techniques Examples in Qualitative

 This can be challenging for some.
 Use it sparingly.

-Objective: Help to identify visual cues; normally used in packaging design study or brand equity study.
+Objective: Help identify visual cues typically used in packaging design or brand equity study.

 “Can you please draw the current logo for Honda?”

 That’s all!
-A lot of these projective techniques are super easy and really add flavour for moderation and report writing.
-Let me know what’s your favourite technique!
+Many of these projective techniques are super easy and add flavour to moderation and report writing.
+Let me know what your favourite technique is!

 Fazrul is a qualitative moderator/researcher based in Malaysia.
 He advocates simplicity and publishes qualitative tutorials.
 When he is not sleeping, he is usually awake.